TheSoundOfAIOSR/rg_evaluation/README.md

 # rg_evaluation
 Research Group - Evaluation

+## Flask App for the survey:

+> `main.py` handles the Python survey app (written in Flask)

+## To do:

+1. Connect `main.py` app storing it database using PyMySQL.
+2. Make the app "prettier."
+Feel free to work some .css magic.
+3. Update survey questions under `surveydata.py`.

 ## PyMySQL rundown

 The two main objects you want to work with in PyMySQL are 1) the database connection object (which is `db` in the script) and 2) the `cursor` object.
 A typical workflow looks like this: